Electric car maker Tesla reportedly recalls 578,607 vehicles over a potential issue with the Boombox feature.

 It should be noted that the standard also prohibits manufacturers from altering or modifying the sounds emitting capability of a vehicle’s pedestrian warning system (PWS).

-Teslas operating with firmware version 2020.48.25 and later can stop sounds through their PWS speaker when they are parked or in motion using Boombox.
+Teslas operating with firmware version 2020.48.25 and can later stop sounds through their PWS speaker when parked or in motion using Boombox.

 Unfortunately, while Boombox and Tesla’s PWS system are mutually exclusive sounds, sounds emitted using Boombox, which is customizable, could be construed to obscure or prevent the PWS from complying with FMVSS 141 when the vehicle is in motion, the report said.